Administración de Parques Nacionales

 The National Parks Administration of Argentina (Administración de Parques Nacionales) is a public agency in charge of maintaining the network of national parks, created in 1934 to preserve the biological diversity and the cultural resources of the country.

-It is managed by the Ministry of Environment and Sustainable Development.
+It is managed by the Secretariat of the Interior.

 History

 The administration was established in 1934 by the federal law Nº 12 103/34 as the National Parks Department, together with creating Argentina's second national park, Iguazú.
 The first one, Del Sur, now known as Nahuel Huapi, preceded the department's creation by 12 years.